redwolfsecurity/axibase_dockers/README.md

   axibase/atsd-sandbox:latest
 ```

 > Mounting `/var/run/docker.sock` is necessary for the sandbox to collect performance statistics from the Docker host.
-Remove the `--volume` variable if this is not needed.
+Remove the `--volume` option if this is not needed.

 Watch the container start log for `All applications started` message.